digitalpalidictionary/dpd-db/gui/README.md

+# gui
-# All GUI related files and functions.
+All GUI related files and functions.